adityamastud1/wordpress/README.md

 # CodeSmashers

-This is a sample website, created using wordpress.
+This is a website, created using wordpress.
 Theme is 'CodeSmashers', a 'coding tutorial site'.
 It was developed on the local-server.
 No domain nor any database server has been rented.
 So, the website will run only on the administrator's local machine.

 ## Run Locally